abhinavsriram/intern-helper/README.md

 ##### run
-standard python script/unix executable provided by cs32 which now accepts an additional argument --pagerank to run a Java script that computes the PageRank for every job and stores the values in csv files
+standard python script/unix executable provided by cs32 which now accepts an additional argument --pagerank to run a Java script that computes the PageRank for every job and stores the values in csv files.
+This will take roughly around 5-10 minutes to run for all the roles.

 ##### deployment
 unix executable (coded in python) which when run will create a production build of the